cdapio/cdap/cdap-docs/pipelines/source/developing-pipelines.rst

      - ``Object``
      - Specifies the UI display of the pipeline

 The first three are required, while the ``__ui__`` is optional.
-It is added by Hydrator Studio to store the display of the pipeline in the UI.
-The format of the ``__ui__`` object is not described here, as it is internal to the Hydrator UI and subject to change.
+It is added by the CDAP Application Studio to store the display of the pipeline in the UI.
+The format of the ``__ui__`` object is not described here, as it is internal to the CDAP Application Studio UI and subject to change.

 Example (in JSON format):